 Know How to Communicate in an Emergency

 Carry contact information with you at all times including that of your program director/host country university, host family or university residence, International SOS and the Rice Study Abroad Office.
 Note the telephone number and address of the nearest U.S. embassy or consulate.
 Check to see if your host country has a system similar to "911" in the U.S.

-On site, make sure the resident director, host family, or foreign university official who is responsible for your welfare knows how to contact you in an emergency.
+On site, make sure that your program staff, host family, or foreign university official who is responsible for your welfare, knows how to contact you in an emergency.
 Share your schedule and itinerary every time you plan on traveling, even if only overnight.

 Stay in Touch with Your Family